williaml33moore/bathtub/docs/background.markdown

 It's built on top of UVM so it integrates seamlessly with existing verification environments.
 Users run it in their simulators along with their RTL models; it reads and parses their Gherkin files, and executes them as tests.

+Now your entire IC development team can enjoy the full benefits of BDD that software developers have been been receiving for years.
+RTL designers, DV engineers, firmware and embedded software coders, system architects, and project managers can collaborate on mapping out upcoming features, complete with examples, at a high level, in a language the whole team understands.
+These are invaluable conversations--best held together in real time with index cards, whiteboards, or their digital equivalents--where every colleague contributes to a shared understanding of a feature's behavior.
+Two or three participants distill those features into executable Gherkin files for everyone to review and reference.
+Then, with Bathtub, DV engineers simulate those feature files as tests, using the automated tools and flows they know best.

 A slightly deeper dive for the UVM community.
 Assuming you already have a working UVM testbench, you need to do a few things to add Bathtub to it.
 First, you need to write UVM virtual sequences that cover every _Given_, _When_, and _Then_ step in your Gherkin file.